Hagai-BY/TASE-Red-Alert-Impact/README.md

 pip install -r requirements.txt jupyter lab  # or: jupyter notebook

-Open notebooks/Return_Panel_Model.ipynb or notebooks/Turnover_OLS-HAC_model.ipynb and run all cells.
+# Open notebooks/Return_Panel_Model.ipynb or notebooks/Turnover_OLS-HAC_model.ipynb and run all cells.
-If required CSVs are not found locally, the notebooks download them from the shared Google Drive folder into data/raw/.
+# If required CSVs are not found locally, the notebooks download them from the shared Google Drive folder into data/raw/.

-Inline in notebooks:
-No action required.
-The notebooks download from the shared Drive folder when files are missing and then load from data/raw/.